-The Eos Entrepreneur Foundation’s role is to:
+The Eos Entrepreneur Foundation’s role was to:

-- Bring its long-standing experience and dedicated coaches with specific knowledge of the subject matter, such as agronomists, to the project
+- Bring its long-standing experience and coaches with specific knowledge of the subject matter, such as agronomists, to the project

 - Engage directly with smallholder cacao farmer cooperatives, supporting them with passion and respect